michaelthorne/michaelthorne.github.io/about.md

 </blockquote>

-I’ve read some [amazing books](https://kindle.amazon.com/profile/Michael-Thorne/146993) which have been an inspiration to me and for my career.
+I’ve read some [amazing books](https://kindle.amazon.com/profile/Michael-Thorne/146993) which have been an inspiration to me during my career.
 These are just a few of my favourite:

 * [Designing With Web Standards](http://en.wikipedia.org/wiki/Designing_with_Web_Standards) by Jeffrey Zeldman
 * [Adaptive Web Design](http://adaptivewebdesign.info) by Aaron Gustafson
 * [Responsive Web Design](http://www.abookapart.com/products/responsive-web-design) by Ethan Marcotte
 * [Man’s Search for Meaning](http://www.amazon.com/Mans-Search-Meaning-Viktor-Frankl/dp/080701429X) by Viktor E. Frankl

-The thing I love most about my industry, is the generous people that share their work and experiences with the community.
+One of the things that I like most about the industry in which I work is how people share what they do.
+They provide insight into how and why they designed a product or website.
+They create tools to improve our workflow, most of which are free to use.
+And they push the boundaries, whilst setting the standards for us to follow.
+It is exciting to be apart of it.

 I’ve credited some of those who have helped and motivated me over the years in my website’s [humans.txt](http://userx.co.za/humans.txt) file.